A halo model approach for mock catalogs of time-variable strong gravitational lenses: Create a mock catalog of time-variable strong lenses

 The distribution of the maximum image separation between multiple images is plotted in Fig.~\ref{fig: dtheta_dist_sn} in the same manner as in Fig.~\ref{fig: dtheta_dist_qso}.
 As with the lensed QSOs, lenses with large image separations are expected from galaxy groups or clusters.
 For example, LSST 10-yr observations will find about seven lensed SNe with maximum image separations larger than $10~\mathrm{arcsec}$.
 We also find the overall shift of the distribution toward the lower maximum image separation in the case of the Chabrier IMF compared to the fiducial case as well as the underestimation of lenses with small image separations as compared with OM10+, as found in Fig.~\ref{fig: dtheta_dist_qso}.

 We plot the redshift distributions of the lensed SNe mock catalogs in Fig.~\ref{fig: zl_zs_dist_sn} in the same manner as in Fig.~\ref{fig: zl_zs_dist_qso}.
 Similarly, for lensed QSOs, since the same distribution of sources is adopted as in OM10+, and the redshift distribution of the lens objects is not significantly changed, our mock catalog shows similar redshift distributions for both the source and lens redshifts.
+Source and lens redshifts of lensed SNe are typically much lower than those for lensed QSOs, simply because SNe are typically much fainter than QSOs.
 There also appears to be no difference in distributions between lenses produced by subhalos and those by host halos and central galaxies.
 We do not show distributions of the ellipticity, position angle, velocity dispersion, external shear, and mass distributions for lensed SNe mock catalogs because of their similarity of the statistical properties to those in lensed QSOs.

-\subsubsection{Distributions of time delays for lensed QSOs and SNe}
+\subsection{Distributions of time delays for lensed QSOs and SNe}

 Predicting distributions of time delays is crucial when assessing the measurability of time delays from future time-domain surveys.
 Here, we discuss the detailed properties of all multiple images, especially for double and quad lenses.